Free skin check advice.

-I’ve been concerned about a couple of moles during the past few weeks, so I thought I’d try out MoleMap’s free virtual skin cancer advisory check by video call – SpotChat.
+I’ve been concerned about a mole during the past few weeks, so I thought I’d try out MoleMap’s free virtual skin cancer advisory check by video call – SpotChat.
 In a nutshell, SpotChat is an online chat and free pre-appointment mole check with one of their specialist Melanographers to help you determine your best course of action.

 Before my SpotChat

-The first step was booking online – easy, and only took a few seconds.
-I soon received a confirmation email and a link to my SpotChat instructions, which recommended emailing close-up images of the two moles I was concerned about to MoleMap so they could determine the next steps I should take.
-It helps to have someone else take the photos, which need to be taken in good lighting and ideally show a ruler or a coin next to the spot for a size comparison.
+The first step was booking online through My MoleMap (MoleMap's new patient app) – easy and quick.
+I soon received a confirmation email and a link to my SpotChat instructions, which recommended emailing close-up images of the mole I was concerned about to MoleMap so they could determine the next steps I should take.
+It helps to have someone else take the photo - it needs to be taken in good lighting and ideally show a ruler or a coin next to the spot for a size comparison.

 During my SpotChat

 I received a text and email reminder that morning with a link to SpotChat (i.e. mole-screening via telehealth consultation technology).
 I clicked on the link in the email and within seconds, I was chatting to Lara, one of MoleMap’s Melanographers.
 Lara was great, an experienced skin cancer nurse and a real ‘people person’.
 She was personable and knowledgeable, and most importantly, reassuring.

 She asked me about the moles of concern.
 One was a lighter mole on my arm that had shown some signs of irritation over summer – based on her experience looking at moles day in and day out, Lara didn’t think it was anything to worry about at this stage.
 The other was a darker mole on my back, which she thought needed further monitoring.